sijtsma65/gitcursus/README.md

 ### Header 3

-> This is a blockquote.
+> Dit is een blockquote.
 >
-> This is the second paragraph in the blockquote.
+> Dit is het eind van de tweede paragraaf.
 >
-> ## This is an H2 in a blockquote
+> ## Dit is een H2 in een blockquote